ClimbingAl/CONCRETE/site_content/foundation_and_services/the_concrete_stack/ipfs.md

 ----
 [![ipfs logo](../../../../images/current/ipfs.png)](https://ipfs.tech/)

-IPFS is about data storage.  <span>Stable</span>{: .label .label-green } Basic IPFS functionality within CONCRETE, as described here, is considered to be stable.
+IPFS is about data storage in distributed, decentralised networks.

+<span>Stable</span>{: .label .label-green } Basic IPFS functionality within CONCRETE, as described here, is considered to be stable.
 Despite this, further work is known to be required to cohere this as part of a wider, performant, CONCRETE whole (LINK).

 ## Table of contents
 {: .no_toc }